F4r3n/FarenMediaLibrary/README.md

 ### Installation

-#### Linux system
+##### Ubuntu System

-To install the project under linux just go in the main directory and execute the `Setup.sh` which will install all the dependencies.
+To install the project under Ubuntu just go in the main directory and execute the `Setup.sh` which will install all the dependencies.
 Then go inside a `build` directory created and execute the cmake and makefile generated.

-#### Windows System
+#### Other systems

-Under windows, no script have been made.
+The other systems should install the dependencies one by one.
+Most of the dependencies are in submodules.

 ### List of dependencies